 Attracting the right talent is a major focal point among organizations.
 They want promising individuals on their team – and they want them to become (and remain) a part of their organization’s fiber.

-Begin by understanding employee talent
+Begin by understanding how talent works

 Do they shoot for the stars?

 In brief, astronauts gravitate towards advancement.
 They jump when work opportunities are thrown at them, and want to go above and beyond to grow their skills and contribute to organizations in innovative and inspiring ways.

 They want to be “all in” from the outset, and if they aren’t given the appropriate opportunities to grow quickly, they’re quite likely to become restless.

 Architects, as we’ll see next, are more comfortable contributing in other ways.

 Are they more comfortable establishing solid foundations?

 This type of individual is more at home when they’re able to dedicate their focus to their current role.
 They are far more concerned with mastering their skills; they strive to be an expert in their domain.